Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is the definition of a damage claim?

 Common law claims and damage claims are different names for the same legal action.
-You must have legal representation when requesting compensation under common law because this type of case involves court proceedings.
+You must have legal representation for compensation claims because this type of case involves court proceedings.

 How are common law damages awarded?

 If your claim proceeds to court and there is a trial, the court decides if you have a winning case and awards common law damages.
-The court considers witness testimony and expert assessments and reports.
+The court considers witness testimony and expert assessments and reports when assessing personal injury claims.

 In this situation, the injured person must prove the defendant’s negligence and that they suffered a loss.
 Your injury litigation lawyer would prepare particulars of damage, outlining the amount you claim and its basis.
 This would not be the amount you are awarded but your best-case scenario.